scaleoutsean/eseries-perf-analyzer/README.md

   - No new features vs. v3.1.0
   - No changes to Grafana container, Grafana charts, and InfluxDB container
   - collector and dbmanager are now completely independent of containers built by InfluxDB and Grafana Makefile
-  - New kubernetes folder with Kubernetes-related instructions and sample YAML files
+  - New Kubernetes folder with Kubernetes-related instructions and sample YAML files
   - collector and dbmanager can work on both AMD64 and ARM64 systems

 - 3.1.0 (Jan 12, 2023):